Trends, best practices, partnerships, hot springs tourism and more among the highlights

 Hot Springs Connection is returning after a successful first year in Glenwood Springs, Colorado in 2018.
 “The amount of collaboration was inspiring,” says Scott Whitaker, director of operations at Glen Ivy Hot Springs located near Corona, California.
 “I believe it got us all re-energized to continue to push for excellence in our field.”

 “This is an important collaboration to unify the hot springs resort industry in this country,” Vicky Nash, founder and organizer of Hot Springs Connection, said.
 “Together we can enhance public perception about our hot springs and create a variety of meaningful guest experiences.”

 For additional information about the conference, go to www.hotspringsconnection.com.

 Hot Springs Connection is a conference for owners and operators of geothermal pools, spas and resorts located around the United States and beyond as well as for others involved in the industry.
 Hot Springs Connection is the first conference of its kind in the United States, with the inaugural event taking place in 2018 in Glenwood Springs, Colorado.

-Conference Planner, Hot Springs Connection
+Hot Springs Connection